ShouravRakshit/JobHunter/README.md

 ```

 ## Running the Frontend
-In the frontend folder (JobHunter/frontend), start the React development server:
+In the frontend folder (JobHunter/frontend), start the React development server
 ```
 npm start
 ```